 UCDPD relies on the timely reporting of crimes in order to issue timely warnings.
-Campus security authorities (CSAs) receive periodic notifications by email reminding them of their responsibility to notify campus police immediately, or as soon as practicably possible, if they receive information about a violent crime, sexual assault, or hate crime that was committed on or adjacent to the campus, on a non-campus property owned or controlled by the University, or at a recognized student organization; so that the UCDPD is able to send out timely warnings as needed.
+Campus security authorities (CSAs) receive periodic notifications by email reminding them of their responsibility to notify campus police immediately, or as soon as practicably possible, if they receive information about a Clery Act crime that is reported to have occurred in the university's Clery Act geography so that the UCDPD is able to send out Timely Warnings as needed.
 Emergency and non-emergency contact information for the UCDPD, both at the Davis campus and UCD Health, is provided in that notification.
-CSAs are told that if a victim has not consented to being identified they must withhold the victim's identity from the police, as well as the identity of the alleged assailant if known.
-However, CSAs are asked to provide the UCDPD with enough information (when, what, where, etc.) about the incident to enable them to determine whether there is a potential threat to the community that requires a timely warning.
+CSAs are told that if a victim has not consented to being identified they must withhold the victim's identity, as well as the identity of the alleged assailant if known, from the police.
+However, CSAs are asked to provide the UCDPD with enough information about the incident to enable them to determine whether there is a potential threat to the community that requires a Timely Warning.